 i.
 The problem was simply wrongly ordered priorities.
 They were content to let the cause of the Lord suffer at the expense of their comfort.
 Instead, they should have felt no rest until the work of God was as prosperous as their personal lives, and been as willing to sacrifice for work of God as they were for their personal comfort and luxury.

 ii.
 It is easy to see how this happened over 14 years.
-At first you stop the work because it is so hard and some obstacle in the construction prevents progress.
+At first the work is stopped because it is so difficult and some obstacle in the construction prevented progress.

 iii.
-The excuses sound familiar – but God saw through them in the days of Haggai, and He sees through them today.
-The prophet Haggai was like an alarm clock – unwelcome but necessary.
+The excuses sound familiar – but God saw through them in the days of Haggai, and He sees through similar excuses today.
+The prophet Haggai was like an alarm clock: unwelcome but necessary.

 iv.
 “Many Christians are like those ancient Hebrews, somehow convincing themselves that economy in constructing church buildings is all-important while at the same time sparing no expense in acquiring their personal luxuries.”
 (Alden)

-d.
-Houses: “It seems to intimate some of them had more than one house, a city and a country house, and whilst God’s house lay waste; they thus lavish out their wealth on private worldly conveniences, but grudge their charge against God’s house . . .
-Do you owe so much to yourselves, and so little to your God?”
-(Poole)
+v.
+Houses: “It seems to intimate some of them had more than one house, a city and a country house, and whilst God’s house lay waste; they thus lavish out their wealth on private worldly conveniences, but grudge their charge against God’s house… Do you owe so much to yourselves, and so little to your God?”
+(Poole).

 a.
-Consider your ways!
-The Hebrew figure of speech for this phrase is literally “put your heart on your roads.”
-Haggai asks God’s people to consider what direction their life is headed, and if they really want it to continue that way.
+Consider your ways: The Hebrew figure of speech for this phrase is literally “put your heart on your roads.”
+Haggai asks God’s people to consider what direction their life was headed, and if they really wanted it to continue that way.

 b.
 You have sown much, and bring in little: The cause of their financial difficulties was their wrong priorities.
 They suffered setback after setback because the blessing of God wasn’t on their pocketbook.

 i.
 Haggai describes a double curse.
 Instead of much, little was reaped; and the little that was brought home melted away without doing any good (earns wages to put into a bag with holes).
-“I do not know of any passage in the Bible that better describes the feverish yet ineffective activity of our own age.”
-(Boice) This all has the idea of, “The faster I go, the behinder I get.”
+“I do not know of any passage in the Bible that better describes the feverish yet ineffective activity of our own age” (Boice).

 iii.
 Sometimes our priorities are out of order and we seem to suffer no financial hardship.
 In such times we should never presume on the mercy of God – we should turn to Him and re-order our priorities before He needs to use crisis to get through to us.